BanchouBoo/bootique/README.md

 # bootique

-Bootiqe is a theming system that uses a theme file to parse and output any number of template files.
+Bootique is a theming system that uses a theme file to parse and output any number of template files.

 ## Features
 - Any number of arbitrary key-value pairs for themes.